A critical part of onboarding – being for new hires or new team customers – is to train and educate on the critical

 One option is leveraging written communication, like Trello or Notion.
 It solves the scalability problem, but some topics can be hard to explain and grasp in a document.
 Another limitation is that these tools don’t really show your team’s personality and the faces behind the names.

 The solution?
-Record your onboarding and enable async Q&A. With Claap’s in-context feedback, you can let people ask precise questions, while enabling following watchers to learn from others’ questions too.
+Record your onboarding and enable async Q&A. With Claap’s video annotation, you can let people ask precise questions, while enabling following watchers to learn from others’ questions too.

 About the Onboarding Playbook

 The Onboarding Playbook has been designed to help you onboard new joiners at scale, without compromising the quality of the onboarding or preventing new joiners from getting to know their team.

 When to create Onboarding with Claap